 Soy sauce is traditionally made with wheat, which means it contains gluten.

 For those who are sensitive to gluten or suffer from a gluten intolerance, consuming soy sauce can cause digestive issues and other health problems (5).
-It’s even possible to develop a gluten allergy over time, so it’s best to be cautious and avoid soy sauce if you don’t tolerate wheat.
+It’s best to be cautious and avoid soy sauce if you don’t tolerate wheat.

 BetterMe app will kick you out of the mental funk, shake off your extra weight, rid you off your energy-zapping habits, and help you sculpt the body of your dreams.
 Intrigued?
 Hurry up and change your life for the better!